Eco-Friendly Options for Pickleball Court Surfaces

 Eco-Friendly vs. Traditional Surfaces

-Traditional surfaces like concrete and asphalt still dominate court construction.
+Traditional surfaces like concrete and asphalt still dominate pickleball court construction.
 But how do they stack up against green alternatives?

 Concrete & Asphalt: The Usual Go-Tos